Charlescai123/Kinova-IBVS-Control/README.md

 We use matlab optimization toolbox as the optimizer where you need to generate module *matlab engine* to interact with Matlab in Python script.
 To install it, you need to first change directory by

-> cd $matlabroot/extern/engines/python
+> cd $MATLABROOT/extern/engines/python

-where *matlabroot* is the root directory of matlab installed, and use the command to install it where *install_dir* is the directory to save python package.
+where *MATLABROOT* is the root directory of matlab installed, and use the command to install it where *INSTALL_DIR* is the directory to save python package.
 (Usually it is */usr/lib/python3/dist-packages*)

-> python setup.py install --prefix="$install_dir"
+> python setup.py install --prefix="$INSTALL_DIR"

 Finally, if you can import matlab without errors, it means your python interpreter could find the module path, and the generation is successful.